E The Profit

 So, it’s a different place.
-That’s really were I get most of my influence from.
+That’s really where I get most of my influence from.
 Sounding different, being different, it’s because Kentucky is an untapped place, untapped region, with untapped potential.
-So, it’s cool to be one of the frontrunners to come out of the state.
+It’s cool to be one of the frontrunners to come out of the state.

 Kulture Vulturez: How did you originally get introduced into rapping?

 E The Profit: My dude had got a studio session three years ago, he told me to come thru.
 I was like “nah man I’m not really trying to spend any money on a couple hours in the booth, it’s not that serious”.
 I went through, I heard myself back and I kind of just fell in love with it.
 To be honest, I started making music when I was maybe six.
 I had a tape recorder and a toy piano.
 I use to spit to the piece off of that and just recorded on the tape.

 Kulture Vulturez: Growing up did you ever see yourself getting involved in music?

 E The Profit: Yeah, I did.
 Music was my first love honestly.
 Then I got into high school and started playing sports, then that became a little more important to me for a little bit.
 But it is cool because music is coming back into my life.
 So, it’s like a full circle moment.

 Kulture Vulturez: Since starting how has the feedback been towards your music?